-Step 1 – After brushing your teeth and using the toilet, stand like this:
+Step #1 - First thing in the morning (after brushing your teeth and using the toilet) stand like this:

 In just 120 seconds you will have increased your T levels to the point of becoming more energized, relaxed, and ready to take on the new day.

 Listen to Amy Cuddy talk about the importance of body language:

 A study out of the British Journal of Medicine found that men who ran long distances had lower testosterone levels in the long-term than even the non-athletic control group (9).

 Traditional steady state cardio elevates cortisol and is not as effective for fat-loss as once thought.